Use Cases

 Financial agents create risk at five specific points.
 Each requires a distinct control:

 1. Unauthorized transactions.
 The agent executes a trade or transfer that no human authorized.
-This is the $45M scenario.
+This is the aggregate-exposure scenario.
 The control: per-transaction authorization with amount thresholds and mandatory human approval above the threshold.

 2. Limit breaches.
 The agent stays within per-transaction limits but violates aggregate limits: position concentration, daily volume caps, counterparty exposure.
 The control: budget-scoped authorization that tracks cumulative exposure, not just individual transactions.